rutgers-apl/rlibm-all/README.md

-# How to generate polynomials
+# How to Generate Polynomials

 * In general, generating a polynomial that produces the correctly rounded results for a given domain of inputs consists of three steps:
 1. Computing the oracle result (34-bit floating point repesentation with the round-to-odd rounding mode)